dylanjm/dss_coding_challenge/README.md

 Through my research it appears that while these problems are popular coding challenges throughout the web, there is little documentation showing examples done in R. This is a great opportunity to really learn the basics and nuances of the R language.
 The whole internet can be your resource (remember no cheating!) and if you approach these problems through an "R Lense" your experience will be invaluable.

+If you come across any errors or have suggestions to clarify certain problems.
+Please open up an issue on my original repository and I can make those changes.

 ## Merchandize & Points

 | Prizes  | Quantity  |  Points  |